Saturday, September 17, 2022

 Wednesday, September 7, 2022

-Epigenetic Theory of Evolution Unifying Mind and Body when Looked at Through the Generations
+Philosophy of Inherited Epigenetics and Random Mutation Theory of Evolution Unifying Mind and Body when Looked at Through the Generations

-By David William Jedell Updated October 2, 2025
+By David William Jedell Updated January 12, 2026

 The Answer to the Great Question : Which came first, the chicken or the egg?

-Moreover, Jean Baptiste Lamarck (1744-1829) is one of the best-known early evolutionists.
+Jean Baptiste Lamarck (1744-1829) is one of the best-known early evolutionists.
 According to Lamarck, organisms altered their behavior in response to environmental change.
 Their changed behavior, in turn, modified their organs, and their offspring inherited those "improved" structures.
 For example, giraffes developed their elongated necks and front legs by generations of browsing on high tree leaves.
 The exercise of stretching up to the leaves altered the neck and legs, and their offspring inherited these acquired characteristics.
 Conversely, according to Darwin's theory, giraffes that happened to have slightly longer necks and limbs would have a better chance of securing food and thus be able to have more offspring -- the "select" who survive.
 [1]

 Carl Jung